ddoodev/guide/guide/index.md

 ### Entities
 Server, roles, users, server members, messages and even audit logs - these are few examples of entities.
 Entities represent a piece of data associated with Discord.
-Most of entites are split into two parts - actions and data.
+Most of entities are split into two parts - actions and data.

-Data is information about entity - name, unique identified(id or snowflake) and other entity-specific thigns.
+Data is information about entity - name, unique identified(id or snowflake) and other entity-specific things.

 Actions allow you to change this data.
 Using actions you can ban user, for example.
 It will change this member's data, audit logs, guild data.